|Author||Dean Eigenmann, Nick Johnson|

 In order to support names that have an IPFS or Swarm hash in their

 content field, a grace period MUST be implemented offering those name holders time to update their names.
 If a resolver does not support the

 multihash interface, it MUST be checked whether they support the

 content interface.
 If they do, the value of that field SHOULD be treated in a context dependent fashion and resolved.
-This condition MUST be enforced until December 31st, 2018.
+This condition MUST be enforced until at least March 31st, 2019.